jibby0/blog/src/content/blog/erying-iommu.md

 description: ""
 ---

-I could only find this information was in passing on a [Craft Computing PCIe Passthrough video](https://youtu.be/_hOBAGKLQkI?t=390).
+I could only find this information in passing on a [Craft Computing PCIe Passthrough video](https://youtu.be/_hOBAGKLQkI?t=390).
+Shoutout!

 In short: